steiflab/Ouroboros/README.md

 ## Installation

 Ouroboros supports Python **3.9–3.10**.
-Cartopy is an optional dependeicty required for some plotting functions.
+Cartopy is an optional dependency required for some plotting functions.
 It is recommended to install via conda before installing Ouroboros.

 Installation:
 ```